Amphitryon0/web-sploosh-kaboom/README.md

 only those boards that appear near the estimated board sequence indices, typically on the order of 1,000.

+We can use this as the initial working board set for the algorithm described [above](#examining-the-statistics), greatly increasing the accuracy of our predictions.
 After each subsequent game is completed, the set of possible RNG indices can be further narrowed based on which indices are consistent with all known boards.
-Once sufficiently narrowed (often after just one board), the set of boards becomes small enough we can predict the correct board very accurately.

 ### Worked Example